OpenGVLab/Multitask-Model-Selector/README.md

-# Foundation Model is Efficient Multimodal Multitask Model Selector
+# 【NIPS2023】Foundation Model is Efficient Multimodal Multitask Model Selector

 This is the PyTorch implementation of the paper **Foundation Model is Efficient Multimodal Multitask Model Selector**, the paper is available at http://arxiv.org/abs/2308.06262